kshmatov/nandemu-fsharp/readme.md

 # Virtual HACK computer for NAND to Tetris course

 ## Disclaimer:
-    I just started to learn F# and dotnet.
+    I just begin to learn F# and dotnet.

 ## Done
 - ram